ga0357r/cheat-sheets/unity/ECS.md

 }
 ```

-See [Using IJobForEach documentation] for more information (https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/chunk_iteration.html) for more information.
+See [Using IJobForEach documentation](https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/chunk_iteration.html) for more information.

 ### Using IJobChunk
 You can implement IJobChunk inside a JobComponentSystem to iterate through your data by chunk.
 The JobComponentSystem calls your Execute() function once for each chunk that contains the entities that you want the system to process.
 You can then process the data inside each chunk, entity by entity.